rmautia/delanistudio/readme.md

  cd to the Delani-Studio directory

- Then Open the index.html on your favorite browser
+ Then Open the index.html in your favorite browser

 ## Technologies used.
   * Html5